How Long Do Antibiotics Take to Work on Sinus Infections?

 Your doctor will consider antibiotic treatment if you do not see relief from these initial treatments.
 If you develop a fever, or tenderness and pain in your teeth, you may be experiencing symptoms of a bacterial sinus infection.

-Our sinuses are hard to reach, so it can be two to three days before antibiotic treatment begins to take effect.
+Our sinuses are hard to reach, so it can take between two to three days before antibiotics work on sinus infections.

 In addition to clearing your sinuses of infection, antibiotics also work in other parts of your body, particularly the gut.
 This could cause diarrhea, so you may want to take a probiotic as well.